buckeye17/buckeye17.github.io/_posts/2019-11-26-Dont-Overfit.md

 ### Modeling
 The following eight base models were created (bold font indicates the model was hypertuned): Logistic Regression, Support Vector Classification (SVC) with a linear kernel, SVC with a polynomial kernel, **SVC with a radial basis function kernel**, **K-Nearest Neighbors**, **Decision Tree**, **Stochastic Gradient Descent** and **Gaussian Naive Bayes**.
 All models were cross validated with 5-folds and scored based on the 5-fold mean ROC AUC score.

 Next, six ensemble models were constructed and all were hypertuned: Random Forest, ADA Boost based on Decision Tree models, Gradient Boost, Soft Voting based on 9 models, ADA Boost Stacked on top of 9 models, Random Forest stacked on top of 9 models, Random Forest stacked on the 3 most important models from the aforemntioned set of 9.
+These models were also cross validated with 5-folds and scored based on the 5-fold mean ROC AUC score.

-Prior to building the Soft Voting ensemble, base models were checked for whether their predicted probabilities were correlated.
+Prior to building ensembles relying extant base models, the base models were checked for whether their predicted probabilities were correlated.
 The plot shows that most models do not have strong correlation (< 0.8).

 <img src="{{ site.url }}{{ site.baseurl }}/images/dont-overfit/Base-Model-Corr.png" alt="Base Model Correlations Matrix Plot">

 Lastly, after the stacked models were completed, feature importance was plotted to determine which base models were most important.
 The plots below give the base model importance when ADA Boost and Random Forest is stacked on top.
-Since Random Forest depended heavily on three base models, a similar model was created which only relied on the three most important models.
+Since Random Forest depended heavily on three base models, a similar model was created which only relied on those three most important models.
 This last model is named "Ensemble - Stack with RF 2" in the model score table above.
 It slightly improved the performance of its predecessor.

 <img src="{{ site.url }}{{ site.baseurl }}/images/dont-overfit/ADA-Stack-Model-Importance.png" alt="Base Model Importance for Stack with ADA Boost">

 <img src="{{ site.url }}{{ site.baseurl }}/images/dont-overfit/RF-Stack-Model-Importance.png" alt="Base Model Importance for Stack with ADA Boost">

 ## What Could Be Improved?
+Reading some of the notebooks and discussion threads on the Kaggle competition website, feature importance was examined using partial dependence, the ELI5 package and the SHAP package.
+All of these are defined in this [Kaggle notebook](https://www.kaggle.com/mjbahmani/tutorial-on-ensemble-learning-don-t-overfit).

+Also, alternate metrics could be added to the model evaluation.
+The Wikipedia page for [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) mentions that ROC AUC has a few shortcomings: it can be noisy, it ignores performance in specific threshold regions and only half of the measure is useful (<0.5 means it is worse than a random selection).
+Alterntive metrics are: Informedness, Markedness, Matthews correlation coefficient, Certainty, Gini coefficient and Total Operating Characteristic.

+And lastly, evaluating distances between observations in hyperspace can be a good method of identifying patterns in target behavior.
+While K nearest relies on euclidean distance, other measures of distance could be considered.